Terrence Romeo: 2025 FIBA 3x3 World Tour

 Romeo suited up for Manila Melmac team for the Manila Challenger of the 2025 FIBA 3x3 World Tour season.

 National team career

 Romeo was named to the Gilas Pilipinas 3.0 training pool in 2015, and joined the team for a pocket tournament in Estonia.
-He also saw action in the 2015 William Jones Cup, where he emerged as the crowd darling, wowing Filipino and Taiwanese Fans alike with his crafty handles and scoring ability while posting a stat-line of 15.2 points in just 18 minutes of play per game in that tournament.
+He also saw action in the 2015 William Jones Cup, averaging 15.2 points in 18 minutes during the tournament.

-Following his Jones Cup breakthrough, he was a member of the Gilas final lineup that competed in the 2015 FIBA Asia Championship, and had his best game against powerhouse Iran and India.
+Following the Jones Cup, he was named to the Gilas final lineup that competed in the 2015 FIBA Asia Championship.

 Coaching career

 On January 19, 2025, Romeo made his coaching debut, serving as the head coach for the PSP Gymers of the newly-established Women's Maharlika Pilipinas Basketball League alongside assistant coaches Vic Manuel, CJ Perez, and Arvin Tolentino.